 - military formations: there were ANZAC corps in both world wars

-- places: notably "Anzac area" on Gallipoli and "Anzac Cover" itself
+- places: notably "Anzac area" on Gallipoli and "Anzac Cove" itself

 - people: "Anzac" at first meant a man who had served on Gallipoli, and later acquired broader applications.

 The term became popular largely due to the work of the official correspondent and historian Charles Bean.
-While still on Gallipoli he edited The Anzac book, which sold tens of thousands of copies and was reproduced with additional material in 2010.
-The title of the first two volumes of his official history (The story of Anzac) confirmed the word’s place in Australian language.
+While still at Gallipoli Bean edited The Anzac book, which sold tens of thousands of copies and was reproduced with additional material in 2010.
+Later, the title of the first two volumes of the Official History of Australia in the War of 1914-1918 (The story of Anzac) confirmed the word’s place in Australian language.

 Legend and myth

-Historians examining the importance of Anzac to Australia coined the phrase “Anzac legend” (or, more critically, “Anzac myth”).
-This refers to the representation of Australians in war, how they think, speak, and write of their war experience (which is not always the same thing as how they experienced it).
+Historians examining the importance of Anzac to Australia coined the phrase “Anzac legend” (or, more critically, “Anzac myth”), referring to the representation of Australians in war: how they think, speak, and write of their war experience (which is not always the same as how they experienced it).

-Perhaps the best (and most widely misquoted) reflection of the meaning of Anzac is to be found in Charles Bean’s one-volume history of Australia in the Great War, Anzac to Amiens.
-In describing the evacuation of the Anzac area, Bean wrote:
+Perhaps the best (and most widely misquoted) reflection of the meaning of Anzac is to be found in Charles Bean’s Anzac to Amiens.
+In describing the evacuation of the Anzac Cove area, Bean wrote: